jtkline1205/party-games/README.md

 These games are in development:

+1. Minesweeper
-1. Seven Wonders
+2. Seven Wonders
-2. Lords of Hellas
+3. Lords of Hellas
-3. Werewolf
+4. Werewolf

 The end goal is to have all of these games written without Java and available to play on a web browser.

+The games will be written solely by me, John Kline, without any external code or logic provided, other than the rules of each game.

 # codenames